syncfusion-content/xamarin-docs/Xamarin/ProgressBar/GettingStarted.md

 ## Add progress bar reference

 Syncfusion Xamarin components are available in [nuget.org](https://www.nuget.org/).
-To add progress bar to your project, open the NuGet package manager in Visual Studio, and search for Syncfusion.Xamarin.SfProgressBar, and then install it.
+To add progress bar to your project, open the NuGet package manager in Visual Studio, and search for [Syncfusion.Xamarin.SfProgressBar](https://www.nuget.org/packages/Syncfusion.Xamarin.SfProgressBar/), and then install it.

 ![](overview_images/nuget.jpeg)

 To know more about obtaining our components, refer to these links: [Mac](https://help.syncfusion.com/xamarin/introduction/download-and-installation/mac#) and [Windows](https://help.syncfusion.com/xamarin/introduction/download-and-installation/windows#).
 Also, if you prefer to manually refer the assemblies instead of NuGet, refer to this [link](https://help.syncfusion.com/xamarin/introduction/control-dependencies#progress-bar) to know about the dependent assemblies for progress bar.

-N>Install the same version of the progress bar assemblies in all the projects.
+N>Install the same version of the progress bar NUGET in all the projects.

-## Launching the progress bar on each platform
+## Launching the application on each platform with progress bar

 To use the progress bar inside an application, each platform application requires some additional configurations.
 The configurations vary from platform to platform and is discussed in the following sections: